Code-Institute-Submissions/milestone_project_1-static_frontend/README.md

 allows the user to see the latest trade ideas that are published on the website.
 The user is interested in these trade ideas the most as it is the main portion of the website content that keeps getting updated and that they are getting trading insights from over time.
 The user checks back more frequently over time as he develops a trust with the author.<br><br>

-- As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ## Features
 1) <b>Recommended Reading Section</b><br><br>